 And there is NO need to chop anything, unless it is really big.
 You’re going to cook it all day long, so all of the flavors come together on their own anyway.
 Then you are going to strain it.

-How To Make Easy Chicken Broth
+How To Make Chicken Bone Broth

 STEP ONE: Toss all the ingredients in a big 8 qt. stockpot.